Can You Get Invisalign with Missing Teeth?

 Invisalign or Invisible Aligners are transparent aligners made from a medical-grade plastic substance, customized to fit your teeth closely.
 Applying controlled, mild forces, aligners move your teeth into their correct positions.

-According to the treatment needs, there could be between 20–40 aligners, and each must be worn for 2 weeks.
-With each new aligner.
-Your teeth will progressively reach their final position as prescribed by your dentist.
-By moving teeth slowly and intentionally, this periodic approach reduces discomfort.
+With each new aligner, your teeth will progressively reach their final position as prescribed by your dentist.
+This periodic approach reduces discomfort by moving teeth slowly and intentionally.

 How does Invisalign work?